vectorlink-ai/writings/entries/data-management-at-scale/data-management-at-scale.md

 DTM is well thought out and provides several paradigms for transactions including two-phase, try-confirm-cancel, and SAGA among others.
 Yet, DTM is not looking particularly healthy, the last commit was 6mo ago and it failed some CI/CD health checks.

-Seata is looking more healthy with active development, but it is also in the Apache incubator stage and looks fairly rough around the edges.
+Seata is looking significantly more healthy with active development, but it is also in the Apache incubator stage.
+We can expect some maturation to occur.

-Many of these transaction managers also require that local operations are already ACID.
+It should also be pointed out that these external transaction managers often require that local operations are already ACID.
 This means that there is also a need here for technologies that provide local properties.
+Here it is worth mentioning Lance, a database technology also built on the DataFusion infrastructure which helps to provide such guarantees by using multiversion concurrency control, but which exists in the datafusion ecosystem as a table provider.

-From our survey it seems there is still room for something with a nice developer experience that can live in a cross-language environment.
+From our survey it seems there is still a fair bit of room for tools with a nice developer experience.

-## Incrementality

-Incrementality is critical to many data pipelines.
-You may get periodic updates of information, such as current pricing information etc. which needs to be utilised in your

-## Provenance

 ## Schema

+Designing data such that it can be reported and manipulated conveniently is a surprisingly difficult problem in practice.
+With extremely simple examples it is possible to fool oneself into a view of data as a few simple tables with simple joins as being sufficient.

+But data which captures important content is really quite complex.
+All sorts of things can be captured which may have utility.

+1. Data atom quality: There is a question of the range of acceptable data which might be difficult to capture in a data type.
+A phone number is not just a string, a temperature has a meaningful lower limit etc. The data size and storage can be impacted here, the computational time required to process.
+It can also be understood as a data quality issue, capturing semantically meaningiful data correctly.

+2. Provenance: The provenance of information which can often impact analyses later on in that some sources are more trustworthy than others or some sources have intrinsic biases which are simply different.

+3. Time: The time associated with data is often more than one thing.
+Last maintenance of a data is different than the date contained in data, or the date at which something happened.
+Often times more than one type of date needs to be associated for later analysis.
+When did a transaction occur?
+Was the record altered after being retrieved because of some data quality issue and when?

+4. Uncertainty: Uncertainty is pervasive in practical data sets.
+You may also have derived data which makes use of probabilistic methods which require stamping confidence levels on atomic data.

+How do we achieve these aims will also keeping our externalised database approach?
+We've found the tools here to be wanting.

+In an ideal world a schema system for externalisation would be a library of data descriptions which one could import and compose much the way programme code is imported and composed.
+It would be versioned by design, would utilise a package manager, and would allow integration into data pipelines in such a way that it could provide an overlay checking layer, and discovery layer which could inform both humans and code how to process the information in the pipeline and give early warnings when schema definitions were not symmetric with expectations, saving large scale pipeline runs.

 ## Graphs